tmsvg/pear-tree/README.md

     - Default mapping: `<CR>`

 - `<Plug>(PearTreeFinishExpansion)`
-    - If `<Plug>PearTreeExpand` has been used, add the delimiters to their proper positions.
+    - If `<Plug>PearTreeExpand` has been used, add the closers to their proper positions.
     - Example (continued from above):
         ```c
         1  int foo() {